andresviviani1/weather-forecast/weather-forecast-api/README.md

 * Rails version 7.0.8

 ### Configuration
 This application uses [dotenv](https://github.com/bkeepers/dotenv) to validate that the necessary environment variables are properly set.
-Please take a look at the [env example](https://github.com/andresviviani1/weather-forecast/blob/master/weather-forecast-api/.env.example) for the necessary env variables
+Please take a look at the [env example](https://github.com/andresviviani1/weather-forecast/blob/master/weather-forecast-api/.env.example) for the necessary env variables.

-### Tets
+### Tests
 Rspec is configured for testing.
 Run `bundle exec rspec` to execute all tests.

 ### Patterns